About Trailing Jade

 Prune your Trailing Jade in spring or early summer by trimming long stems just above a leaf node.
 Remove any dead or yellowing leaves.
 Pruning encourages bushier growth and helps maintain the plant's shape.

-Can I grow Trailing Jade indoors
+Can I grow Trailing Jade in my indoor space

 Difficulty